iampavangandhi/TheNodeCourse/CONTRIBUTING.md

 # CONTRIBUTING

-### This repo is created to help others to start their journey with Javascript, Nodejs, and Server-side Web Development.
+This repo is created to help others to start their journey with Javascript, Nodejs, and Server-side Web Development.
 It's open for all to use for learning as well as contributing under GPL-3.0 license.

-### Please write a proper description while making pull requests.
+Kindly write a proper description while making pull requests.

 ## Ways of Contributing